Ameba-AIoT/ameba-rtos-z2/component/common/example/ota_http/readme.txt

 OTA HTTP UPDATING EXAMPLE

 Description:
-Download firmware from http download server(A local HTTP server is in tools\DownloadServer)
+Download firmware from http download server(A local HTTP server is in tools\DownloadServer(HTTP))

 Configuration:
 1. Modify PORT, HOST and RESOURCE based on your HTTP download server.